 data when deploying applications.

-table containing the user ids and passwords (among other things) and your roles table which describes
+table containing the user IDs and passwords (among other things) and your rôle s table which describes

-which roles

-a user can play.
+which rôle s a user can play.
 You assign Tomcat a userid/password and jDBC connect string to give it with

 Things I have not yet figured out include: